robmckinnon/openregister-ruby/README.md

 ### Retrieve list of registers

-To retrieve all records from the register register:
+To retrieve all registers from register.gov.uk:

     OpenRegister.registers

+To retrieve all registers from openregister.org:

+    OpenRegister.registers from_openregister: true

 Each record is a Ruby object: